Izagirre wins 6th Vuelta stage; Carapaz takes overall lead

-SALLENT DE GÁLLEGO, Spain (AP) — Ion Izagirre won the sixth stage of the Spanish Vuelta on Sunday, with Richard Carapaz taking over the overall lead from defending champion Primoz Roglic.
+SALLENT DE GÁLLEGO, Spain (AP) — With some help from his brother, Ion Izagirre won the sixth stage of the Spanish Vuelta on Sunday, and Richard Carapaz snatched the overall lead from defending champion Primoz Roglic.

-Izagirre dominated on the final climb of the 146-kilometer (90-mile) stage that was originally planned to cross into France but had to be altered to stay in Spanish territory because of tightened coronavirus restrictions.
-The Spanish team Astana rider finished 25 seconds ahead of Michael Woods and Rui Costa.
+Ion Izagirre was guided by older brother Gorka Izagirre during the final parts of the stage and made a strong attack on the final climb of the 146-kilometer (90-mile) stage.
+The stage was originally planned to cross into France but had to be altered to stay in Spanish territory because of tightened coronavirus restrictions.
+Ion Izagirre, a Spanish rider for Astana, finished 25 seconds ahead of Michael Woods and Rui Costa.

+“I have to thank Gorka because he made things easier for me,” the younger Izagirre said.

-Roglic crossed the line in 20th place, nearly two minutes after Izagirre, dropping to fourth place in the overall standings.
-The Jumbo-Visma rider was 30 seconds behind Carapaz.
-Hugh Carthy of team EF Pro moved to second place, 18 seconds off the lead, with Dan Martin of team Israel Start-Up Nation close behind in third place.
+Roglic crossed the line in 20th place — nearly two minutes after Ion Izagirre — and dropped to fourth place in the overall standings.
+The Jumbo-Visma rider is 30 seconds behind Carapaz.
+EF Pro Cycling’s Hugh Carthy moved to second place, 18 seconds off the lead, with Dan Martin from the Israel Start-Up Nation team close behind in third place.

+Ineos Grenadiers rider Carapaz finished 12th in Sunday’s stage marked by wet and cold conditions.

+“This is a reward for the team, we had worked well all week,” the 27-year-old Ecuadorean said.
+“There’s still a lot of Vuelta left, we will try to defend this jersey.”

 Roglic, a contender in the Tour de France until the final competitive stage, had been wearing the leader’s jersey since winning the first Vuelta stage.